JTSDK/jtsdk-tools/README.md

 This project creates a development-environment that supports many languages.
 Performance has a direct coorelation to system resources.
-While it is possible to build applications on marginal systems, using minimal hardware will lead to lengthy compiling times and marginal system performance.
-With that in mind, the following should be considered bare-minimum requirments:
+While it is possible to build applications on marginal systems, using minimal hardware will lead to lengthy compiling times and subpar system performance.
+With that in mind, the following should be considered the bare-minimum requirments:

 - CPU: 2x Cores @ 2.5+ Ghz.
 (More Cores + Higher Clock Rates) = Better Performance
 - RAM: 4GB Minimum